Strategic Planning

 Planning in a mature market with a complex portfolio of brands poses its own set of challenges.
 How to rationalize the product offering?
 How to allocate resources?
 How to identify and fill market gaps?
 How to obtain synergies?
 A leading gaming corporation turned to Deborah Pankhurst to help answer these questions for their $2B brand portfolio.
 She developed a detailed portfolio planning model including life stage assessment, spending and new product timing guidelines, viability assessment and resource optimization.
 The model is now an indispensable part of decision-making by the Marketing team, both as part of Annual Business Planning and in assessing opportunities.

 How to revitalize a restaurant chain that most Canadians have grown up with?
-Almost 20 individuals from Marketing, Operations, Training, IT, Real Estate and Finance along with major franchisees needed to be involved in developing a new vision and key operational strategies for this well-established Canadian business.
+Almost 20 individuals from Marketing, Operations, Training, IT, Real Estate and Finance along with major franchisees needed to be involved in developing a new vision and key strategies for this well-established Canadian business.
 Deborah Pankhurst guided the team in the development of a focused Situation Assessment and designed the decision-making process which she facilitated at a corporate retreat.
 A summary of key decisions in a plan format was delivered to management within 72 hours of the meeting, and was then followed by meetings with the President to help develop linkages that would ensure the plan was operationalized.